1) What is VMware and what are their benefits?

 - Web-browser is used to access the virtual machines

-- License server is used to prepare a server which provides licensing to the applications
+- The license server is used to prepare a server which provides licensing to the applications

 - Database servers are availed to maintain a database